Confirming lensed-quasar candidates with DESI and P200 spectroscopy I. 14 lensed quasars and 8 lensed galaxies: Results

 \subsubsection{HSC J0954+0323}

-This system was discovered by \cite{Andika2023}, HSC imagining clearly shows the two multiple images and a central red galaxy, which is well fitted by a two PSFs plus one Sérsic image modelling (see the Fig.\,\ref{fig:image_modelling} and Tab.\ref{tab:lens_gal},\ref{tab:psfs}).
+This system was discovered by \cite{Andika2023}, HSC imagining clearly shows the two quasar images and a central red galaxy, which is well fitted by a two PSFs plus one Sérsic modelling (see the Fig.\,\ref{fig:image_modelling} and Table\ref{tab:lens_gal},\ref{tab:psfs}).
 The configuration of lensing galaxy and image positions is also a typical pair configuration with a $\theta_E$ of 0.82\arcsec.
 DESI spectrum has targeted on the brighter QSO (see image B of the 5th row in Fig.\,\ref{fig:specs}), which is located at the redshift of 2.2666.
-The only uncertainty to confirm this candidate is it leaking the spectrum of the fainter QSO image (or image A).
-Therefore we classify this system as likely lensed-quasar.
+The color difference between images A and B is more likely an artifact of imperfect modeling: because image A is strongly blended with the lens galaxy, it disrupted the automated modeling algorithm.
+Pending spectroscopic confirmation of the fainter image (A), we classify the system as a likely lensed quasar.